vandresen/DatabaseManager/README.md

 This tool is built for the cloud generation.

 ## Projects
-* Common - Common dll used when .NET 3.1 is required
+* Common - Common dll's used by all projects
 * DatabaseManager.Appfunctions - App functions used for serverless DatabaseManager version
-* DatabaseManager.Components - Common dll when .NET 5.0 is required
 * DatabaseManager.LocalDataTransfer - A data transfer services for remote data access
-* DatabaseManager - Standard Blazor client server application
+* DatabaseManager - Standard Blazor MVC client server application

 ## License
 Database Manager is released under the GPLv3 or higher license.